 You will want to avoid soaking your pan in the sink.
 Similar to the dishwasher, the prolonged exposure to water will make your pan rust.

-Cast iron can be exposed to moderate amounts of water.
+Yes.
+Cast iron can be exposed to moderate amounts of water and mild dishwashing soap.
 Place your pan in the sink when you are ready to clean.
 Take a dishcloth and use warm, soapy water.
-Contrary to some old fashioned advice, using gentle dish soap is completely safe to use while cleaning a cast iron pan.
+Contrary to some old-fashioned advice, using gentle dish soap is completely safe to use when cleaning a cast iron pan.

 Rinse well and dry the pan thoroughly with a clean, dry towel.